 Stay Organized and Prioritize

 It is so easy to forget things and overbook yourself during the holiday season.
 Have you been tracking your Christmas list in your head and now you can’t remember if you picked up that present or if you already have that can of cranberry sauce at home?
 Did you say yes to every holiday event you were invited to and now you realize that your company holiday party and the charity event you volunteered for are on the same night?
+Did you pick up the holiday goodies and grab those high quality THC gummies for the party?

 In the chaos of holiday errands and events, you need to make sure you are staying organized and tracking everything.
 Keep a calendar or planner with you at all times and write down events and track your lists.
 Checking off items and prioritizing events will help keep you organized and stave off the stress that comes with keeping track of everything (unsuccessfully) by memory.